KamranAzeem/kubernetes-katas/02-service-discovery-and-loadbalancing.md

 Session Affinity:  None
 Events:            <none>
 ```

-You can of-course use `... describe pod ...` , ` ... describe deployment ...` , etc.

 **Additional notes about the Cluster-IP:**
 * The IPs assigned to services as Cluster-IP are from a different Kubernetes network called *Service Network*, which is a completely different network altogether. i.e. it is not connected (nor related) to pod-network or the infrastructure network.
 Technically it is actually not a real network per-se; it is a labelling system, which is used by Kube-proxy on each node to setup correct iptables rules.
 (This is an advanced topic, and not our focus right now).